ashtonpettit/DatabasesAdvanced/README.md

 ### Crypto()

-Crypto calls a method called FullFunction.
-FullFunction is a method that executes the sub-methods inside of Crypto in the correct order.

-First is SearchSoup() which calls the method GetCryptoInfo().
+Crypto initialises with a url for the website to scrape, the HTML class name of the coins to scrape, and the configuration for the redis connection.
+Within the Crypto class there are several methods to handle the scraping and storage.

+### Coin()

+This class is the object of the coins scraped from the website.
+It contains the USD amount, the BTC amount, the date and time, and the hash of the coin.

+### GetCryptoInfo()

-GetCryptoInfo() handles the request and stores it in a BeautifulSoup object.
+This method handles the request using the url initialised and stores it in a variable called soup that uses the python package BeautifulSoup.

 ### SearchSoup()
-Then in SearchSoup() the divs containing the crypto information are searched for and stored to a list.
-A while loop runs for 60 seconds where it will continuously refresh the request and collect the divs and extend the list with crypto information.
+This calls GetCryptoInfo() to get the scraping information then for 60 seconds it scrapes the site for coins and calls GetCryptoInfo() with each loop.
+Then it caches the response using the method CacheCoins().
+When the 60 seconds are done it calls GetTopTen().

+### CacheCoins()
+In this method the results of the scrape are stored into redis, first the strings are formated then split so that USD is seperate from the rest of the string.
+Then its sent to Redis.

+### GetTopTen()
+After all the coins are cached this method will collect them all from Redis and store them in a dictionary using the USD as the key.
+Then the dictionary is ordered by USD amount and the only the top 10 are selected.
+Then the dictionary is sent to CreateCoinWallet().
+The Redis cache is cleared.

+### CreateCoinWallet()
+The dictionary is looped and a coin object is created for each top 10 coin.
+The hash, USD, BTC, and time are stored in the corresponding properties.
+Then these Coin objects properties are stored in another dictionary and sent to SendToMongo().

-### FormatString()
+### SendToMongo()
-Next the list is sent to FormatString() where it is temporarily converted to a dictionary to ensure only unique elements remain in the list.
-It's then turned back into a list and each string is formatted by adding spaces and removing unnecessary text.
-'Amount' is replaced with a dash '-' character for a future method.
+The mongo client is established aswell as the collection to store and the results are sent to the collection.

-### ArraytoDict()
+### Dockerfile
-Once the strings in the list are formatted the list is sent to ArraytoDict() to be stored in a dictionary.
-Each element is split by the '-' character, and then swapped so the USD amount is the key and the string containing the hash, BitCoin amount, and time is the value.
-This dictionary is sorted and reversed and everything but the top 10 elements are purged.
+Python 3.8 is pulled in and a mount to /code is created as the working directory.
+Then the python packages are installed.

-### WritetoFile()
+### Docker-compose
-Finally the dictionary is sent to WritetoFile().
-In this method a check is done to see if a file exists already to determine whether a write ('w') or append ('a') method of opening the file is required.
-Then the dictionary is written to the file.
+A Redis image and Mongo image are created and linked with the main volume in /code.